Zemfira: 2007–2016

 On New Year's Eve 2011, the video version of two Moscow concerts staged in Crocus City Hall and Strelka Institute in September 2010 was broadcast on Dozhd' (Rain) TV channel.
 The video was directed by Renata Litvinova.
 Then the singer informed her fans that the release of her sixth album had moved to Fall 2011.
 The first single No Chance (Bez shansov) was presented on Nashe Radio on 15 April.
 During the next three months she gave three performances: on 28 May Zemfira took part in the international rock festival Maxidrom along with The Prodigy, Adam Lambert, Korn, Brainstorm and other artists; then she became a Russian headliner of a Muz-TV Awards ceremony show at Olimpiysky stadium on 3 June; on 23 July Zemfira performed at the Afisha Picnic outdoor festival in Moscow as the Russian headliner of the main stage.
 During that gig she presented a new song called "Money".
 At her April 2013 concert in Kyiv, she was joined by several leading figures of Ukrainian showbusiness on stage, including Svyatoslav Vakarchuk.
-She offended some audience members by comparing Kyiv to Moscow, in that she had to work hard, rather than Odessa and St Petersburg where the crowd do the work.
+She offended some audience members by comparing Kyiv to Moscow, in that she had to work hard, rather than Odesa and St Petersburg where the crowd do the work.

 In July 2015, Zemfira unfurled Ukraine's national flag at a concert in the Georgian capital of Tbilisi, drawing criticism from Russian media, while several promoters in Russia abandoned their plans to include her in their programs.
 However, in 2016, in a concert in Lithuania, Zemfira demanded the audience to remove a huge Ukrainian flag that was unfolded by fans.
 She said, "I'm Russian, we're in Lithuania.
 I'm asking you, get rid of that flag.
 Whilst you love your country, I love mine."

 In February 2016, during her "Little Man" (Маленький человек) tour Zemfira announced that she would stop touring, which was misrepresented in the media as her abandoning musical performance altogether.
 Musical critic Troitsky commented that while he does not doubt that the announcement was made in earnest, he believed that since Zemfira is an emotional person, she may change her decision later.
 As of November 2016, the "Little Man" tour continues in North America.

-On 6 September 2020, Zemfira performed as a headliner at the Stereoleto festival in St. Petersburg.